Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Click on the newly added tab and choose ‘Custom’ from dropdown.
 Print ‘Consensus’ to the ‘Custom Label’ input field and click Done

-Add the custom component titled ‘createDemoBoard” from the Custom-Managed area to the page and Save the layout.
+Add the custom component titled ‘createDemoBoard” from the Custom-Managed area, choose if you want to enable/disable the different table views or stat cards, and Save the layout.

 Repeat the same steps for other Lead, Account, Contact or Opportunity page layouts where you want the component to appear.